 The generous legacy of Peter and Elizabeth Tower sustains the work of the foundation they created in 1990.
 Today, the Tower Foundation remains focused on improving the lives of young people in the communities where Tower family members have lived, worked, and raised their children.
 Most grants support organizations or community-based collaboration in Western New York (Erie and Niagara Counties) and Eastern Massachusetts (Barnstable, Dukes, Essex, and Nantucket Counties).

-Visit the Contact Us page or the Staff page if you would like to get in touch with us.
-A button at the bottom of every page lets you sign up for our mailing lists, which include
+Visit the Contact Us page or the Staff page to get in touch with the Foundation.
+Feel free to schedule a call with a Program Officer to discuss grant opportunities using the button at the bottom right of any grants-related page.
+Also, be sure to sign up for our mailing lists, which include

 "Supportive" is the word most used by our grantees to describe the Tower Foundation.
 While we love the compliment, we are most interested in understanding how we can better serve our grantees, which is why we engage the Center for Effective Philanthropy to administer the Grantee Perception Report to gain critical feedback and benchmark with our peers.
-Click below to learn more.2015 Grantee Perception Report
+Click below to learn mor2015 Grantee Perception Report